Dinir/mini-padder/README.md

 ---

 I tried to make this project to prove to myself that I can make and *complete* making a thing.
 Also that I can use it for my own streams.

-This is my first project that I tried to get used to [JavaScript Standard Style].

 [hosted webpage]: https://dinir.github.io/gamepad-viewer/gamepadviewer.html
 [latest release]: https://github.com/Dinir/gamepad-viewer/releases/latest